SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery

 \subsection{Symbolic Regression}

-Early symbolic regression (SR) research was predominantly centered around genetic programming (GP) which evolved tree-structured equations using crossover and mutation, enabling discovery of interpretable analytic forms directly from data \citep{koza}.
-Later variants of GP improved efficiency through regularization strategies and lexicographic tournament selection~\citep{freeform, nonlinear, control}, while others incorporated dimensional analysis constraints~\citep{feynman}.
-Despite success on low-dimensional problems, classical GP methods suffer from exponential search complexity and limited scalability in the presence of noise or higher-order dynamics \citep{McConaghy2011, lacava2019}.
-In physics-guided SR, partial differential and variational approaches discover governing equations by enforcing physical constraints such as smoothness or conservation; examples include SINDy \citep{sindy} and PDE-Net \citep{long2018pdenetlearningpdesdata}, which identify sparse terms from candidate operators.
-Differentiable and neural SR frameworks such as DSR \citep{dsr} and NeSymReS \citep{nym} combine neural function approximators with symbolic optimization, blending gradient-based fitting with discrete equation search to improve data efficiency.
+Early symbolic regression (SR) research was primarily centered on genetic programming (GP), which evolves tree-structured equations using crossover and mutation, allowing discovery of interpretable analytic forms directly from data \citep{koza}.
+Later variants of GP improved efficiency through regularization strategies and lexicographic tournament selection~\citep{freeform, nonlinear, control}, while others incorporated dimensional-consistency constraints~\citep{feynman}.
+Despite success on low-dimensional problems, classical GP methods suffer from exponential search complexity and limited scalability under noisy observations or higher-order nonlinear dynamics \citep{McConaghy2011, srbench}.
+In physics-guided SR, partial differential and variational approaches discover governing equations by enforcing physical constraints such as smoothness or conservation; examples include SINDy \citep{sindy} and PDE-Net \citep{long2018pdenetlearningpdesdata}, which identify sparse terms from predefined operator libraries.
+Differentiable and neural SR frameworks such as DSR \citep{dsr} and NeSymReS \citep{nym} combine neural function approximators with symbolic optimization, blending gradient-based fitting with discrete equation search to improve sample efficiency and search stability.
 Recently, large language models (LLMs) have been incorporated into SR pipelines, with approaches such as LLM-SR \citep{llmsr}, LaSR \citep{lasr}, and OpenEvolve \citep{openevolve}.
-These methods use LLMs to generate symbolic hypotheses, refine them via tool-assisted feedback, and apply self-reflective reasoning loops.
-While they exploit pretrained scientific priors to propose meaningful candidate expressions, these methods continue to struggle with multi-equation coupling, implicit/parametric surfaces, and topology-aware reconstruction \citep{Kazhdan2006}.
+These methods use LLMs to generate symbolic hypotheses, refine them using tool-assisted feedback, and apply self-reflective reasoning loops.
+While they exploit pretrained scientific priors to propose meaningful candidate expressions, these methods continue to struggle with coupled multi-equation systems, implicit and parametric representations, and topology-aware surface reconstruction.